chuanli11/CNNMRF/README.md

 * The content/style images are located in the folders "data/content" and "data/style" respectively.
 * Results are located in the folder "data/result/trans/MRF"
 * Parameters are defined & explained in "run_trans.lua".

-# Hardware
-* The algorithm requires a dedicate GPU.
-We provid two options here: choose 'speed' if your have at least 4GB graphic memory, and 'memory' otherwise.
-See our reference tests with Titan X and GT750M 2G in  "run_trans.lua" and "run_syn.lua"

 # Acknowledgement
 * This work is inspired and closely related to the paper: [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576) by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge.
 The key difference between their method and our method is the different "style" constraints: While Gatys et al used a global constraint for non-photorealistic synthesis, we use a local constraint which works for both non-photorealistic and photorealistic synthesis.
 See our paper for more details.